Biol551-CSUN/IndependentProject_Patel/README.md

 ![](https://opportunitydesk.org/wp-content/uploads/2019/08/7-Guidelines-for-Choosing-the-Most-Suitable-College.png)

+College tuition data is somewhat difficult to find - with many sites limiting it to online tools.
 Being an international student, it was quite difficult for me to choose which university is the best for pursuing my education.
 There are many websites available online that can guide you, however, if the data from multiple sources is put together, it will enhance your search of universities.
 This is exactly what I have done for my independent project.

 ### Data and Source of data